-Headed to the lake or ocean this summer?
+Can’t wait to feel the sand between your toes again?
 You might feel overwhelmed by the sheer amount of stuff that you need (or want) to bring with you.
-Don’t pack everything and the kitchen sink.
-Instead, consider the only list of beach necessities you’ll ever need, and you’ll be sitting pretty in the sun.
+Don’t pack everything and the kitchen sink, think necessities instead.
+In this post, whether you’re planning a vacation to a beach in Florida or thinking of a coastal safari in Gabon, this list of beach essentials will see you sitting pretty in the sun.

 If you’re headed to the beach, there’s no way around it – you’re going to want a swimsuit.
 This sounds like an obvious choice, but so many people forego it, figuring they’ll either head out on the water in their clothes or slip in au naturel.
 Don’t make this mistake!
 Bring a quick-drying swimsuit, and you’ll be able to jump in whenever you feel like it.